rprakashg/blog/posts/auth-and-rbac-in-ocp.md

 ![oktaauth](../src/images/authmsmith.png)

 Type in credentials for Mark Smith and click `Sign In`.
-After successful authentication we are going to get redirected back to OpenShift web console and will be logged into console successfully as shown in screen capture below
+After successful authentication we are going to get redirected back to OpenShift web console and will be logged into console successfully as shown in screen capture below.
+We can also see that Mark has full cluster admin privileges.

 ![msmith](../src/images/smithclusteradmin.png)